omaraflak/ERC4671/README.md

 import "@openzeppelin/contracts/utils/introspection/IERC165.sol";

 interface INTT is IERC165 {
-    /// @notice Count all NTTs assigned to an owner
+    /// @notice Count all tokens assigned to an owner
     /// @param owner Address for whom to query the balance
-    /// @return Number of NTTs owned by `owner` function balanceOf(address owner) external view returns (uint256);
+    /// @return Number of tokens owned by `owner` function balanceOf(address owner) external view returns (uint256);

-    /// @notice Check if a NTT is hasn't been invalidated
+    /// @notice Check if a token hasn't been invalidated
-    /// @param owner Address for whom to check the NTT validity
+    /// @param owner Address for whom to check the token validity
-    /// @param index Index of the NTT
+    /// @param index Index of the token
-    /// @return True if the NTT is valid, False otherwise function isValid(address owner, uint256 index) external view returns (bool);
+    /// @return True if the token is valid, False otherwise function isValid(address owner, uint256 index) external view returns (bool);

+    /// @notice Get the issuer of a token
+    /// @param owner Address for whom to check the token issuer
+    /// @param owner Index of the token
+    /// @return Address of the issuer
+    function issuerOf(address owner, uint256 index) external view returns (address);
 }
 ```
 <!-- AUTO-GENERATED-CONTENT:END -->